udamir/youtrack-vscode/design/vscode-youtrack-plugin-design.md

 1. User authenticates with YouTrack instance using a permanent token
 2. Plugin fetches and caches available projects, issues, and articles
 3. User browses or searches for content
-4. Selected content is fetched and displayed in preview mode with Mermaid diagram support
+4. Selected content is fetched and displayed in preview mode using VS Code's built-in Markdown viewer with Mermaid diagram support
+5. Internal links in content are detected and parsed based on project shortName cache for navigation
+6. When user clicks internal links, they open in new preview tabs
-5. When "Download for Editing" is requested, content is copied to a configurable temporary location
+7. When "Download for Editing" is requested, content is copied to a configurable temporary location
-6. User edits the content in VSCode's native markdown editor
+8. User edits the content in VSCode's native markdown editor
-7. When "Save to YouTrack" is triggered, changes are synchronized back to YouTrack and temp file is deleted
+9. When "Save to YouTrack" is triggered, changes are synchronized back to YouTrack and temp file is deleted
-8. When editor tab is closed, any remaining temporary files are cleaned up
+10. When editor tab is closed, any remaining temporary files are cleaned up

 ### 3.4 User Interface Components
 - YouTrack Explorer view in Activity Bar